amanda132/W4111Notes/API.md

 ```

 ### Connections
-- You establish an HTTP or TCP connection to a particular machine at that particular host and port.
-The engine then allocates the resources in the db to start running queries.
+Before running queries need to create a connection
+- Tells DBMS to allocate resources for the connection
-- **Issue**: can be expensive to set up
+- Relatively expensive to set up, libraries often cache
+connections for future use
+- Defines scope of a transaction (later)
 ``` python
     conn1 = db1.connect()
     conn2 = db2.connect()